ephraimduncan/awesome-developer-dictionary/README.md

 - **application (software)**:a program or group of programs designed for end users.s
 - **API (application programming interface)**: an intermediary software that allows two or more applications to talk to each other.
 - **array**: a data structure consisting of a collection of elements ,values or variables each identified by at least one array index or key. _see [list](#L)_
-- **/attribute**: information about elements of a component in your website design/build.
+- **attribute**: information about elements of a component in your website design/build.

 ## B

+- **backend**: Backend development essentially refers to everything that goes on behind the scenes.
+What happens at the backend — or server-side — powers what happens at the frontend
 - **branch**: a parallel world where you can create commit without introducing bugs into production code.
 - **boolean**: a data type that has one of two possible values (usually denoted true and false).
+- **browser**: it is the software used to access the internet and display web pages
-- **/bug**: an error or flaw in the website or app that keeps it from running as expected.
+- **bug**: an error or flaw in the website or app that keeps it from running as expected.

 ## C

-- **cache**: The storage of certain elements to help with faster load times from repeat website visitors./////
+- **cache**: The storage of certain elements to help with faster load times from repeat website visitors.
 - **callback**: a function that is passed as an argument to another and is expected to execute at a given time.
 - **class**: a defined structure to create an object in an object-oriented programming language.
 - **CLI (Command Line Interface)**: the terminal version of an application.
 - **compiler**: a program that translates computer code written in one programming language into another language.
 - **components**: independent and reusable bits of code that work in isolation and returns HTML via a render function. _see [web components](#W)_
 - **control flow**: the order in which individual statements, instructions or function calls of an imperative program are executed.
-- **/cookies**: This is the data sent by an Internet server to a browser.
+- **cookies**: This is the data sent by an Internet server to a browser.
 Each time the browser accesses the same server, it sends the data back as a means of tracking how (and how often) it accesses the server.
+- **CSS (Cascading Style Sheets)**: are used to define the look and feel of a website outside of the actual content of the web page.
+Simplifying a site’s HTML files will increase search engine rankings and enable you to change the style of a site by altering just one file.

 ## D

 - **database**: a central location in which data is stored and managed.
 - **Data-driven Programming**: A programming paradigm in which the program statements describe the data to be matched and the processing required rather than defining a sequence of steps to be taken.
 - **documentation(docs)**: a written text or illustration that accompanies a software which either explains how the software operates or how to use it.
+- **domain**: a domain is the URL name at which a website is accessible through and what potential users will type into their search bar to access it.

 ## E